How-to's and Support

 Follow the sphinx-quickstart option.
 The installer will ask if you want to include the doctest extension (the magic extensions), so select y.

 Continuing the Getting Started guide will give you more information on reStructuredText and Sphinx.
-For this article, I will dive right into creating an example to test.
+For this article, I will create an example to test.
 You can find the final project on GitHub.

 In the index.rst file, add the following: